 What Site Selectors Want Most

 Economic development organizations spend a lot of time and money on surveys to understand the kinds of information site selectors want and the ways they want to receive it.

-Data that is old is useless to site selectors and Web site that is poorly organized and contains perished information can leave a most unfavorable impression with the people you most want to impress.
+Data that is old is useless to site selectors and a website that is poorly organized and contains perished information can leave a most unfavorable impression with the people you most want to impress.